Step 1

 Project Highlights

-A design alternative that is planned to be located between the French Broad River and Riverside Drive (N.C.
+The proposed design is planned to be located between the French Broad River and Riverside Drive (N.C.
 251).
 Preliminary environmental and engineering studies will determine constraints and the eventual alignment of the greenway.
-The project is currently funded in the 2024-2033 State Transportation Improvement Program (STIP) and is scheduled for right-of-way acquisition beginning in January 2026 and construction in February 2027.
-The project will be funded with a combination of Transportation Alternatives Program – Any Area (TAANY) funds, and local funds.
+The project is currently funded in the 2026-2035 State Transportation Improvement Program (STIP).
+The project will be funded with a combination of Federal funds and local funds.

 How supportive are you of this trail recommendation?